 The lowest admission rate college today

 The University of Chicago, Brown University, and the Massachusetts Institute of Technology also appear among the institutions with the lowest acceptance rates.
-Their numbers change each cycle slightly.
+Their rates can change slightly from one admissions cycle to the next.
 Small shifts often reflect changes in application volume or class size.

 Lowest acceptance rate colleges by percentage